Isle of Man bus strike postponed

 Unite is involved in a dispute with state-owned Bus Vannin over plans to introduce a £3,000 pay cut.

-Unite's North West leader Bobby Morton said the strike was stopped following legal advice.'No Explanation'
+Unite's North West leader Bobby Morton said the strike was stopped following legal advice.

 Department of Community, Culture and Leisure (DCCL) Minister Graham Cregeen said: "I am pleased the strike has been cancelled and a normal bus schedule is running, but it has come with no explanation.